Premraj-87/Premraj-87/README.md

 ### 💡 About Me

 <p align="left">
-I’m <b>Prem Raj Anand</b>, a passionate <b>Frontend React Developer</b> who enjoys turning ideas into smooth and interactive web experiences.
+I’m <b>Prem Raj Anand</b>, a <b>Frontend Developer</b> passionate about building interactive and user-friendly web applications.
-Currently, I’m diving deep into the <b>MERN stack</b>—learning one step at a time while building real-world projects to sharpen my skills.
+Currently learning the <b>MERN stack</b> while working on projects that sharpen my problem-solving and design skills.
-I love exploring modern tools like <b>Next.js, Docker, and cloud hosting</b>, and I’ve recently grown curious about <b>AI and machine learning</b>.
-My goal is to keep improving every day and contribute to meaningful projects, while staying open to <b>internships, collaborations, and opportunities</b> in the tech community.
+I enjoy exploring new tools, experimenting with modern frameworks, and collaborating on meaningful ideas.
 </p>

 ---